Note: Some of this information will only be useful for those going on exchange in the USA.

 |For cheap & trust-worthy travel insurance:||NTU TravelSure Insurance|

-Good luck and Stay Safe.Ever want to ask a Senior everything about his/her experience?
+Good luck and Stay Safe.[Note for Readers] Are you looking for a degree programme that matches your aspirations?
 Here's your chance to talk to a senior in person.
-On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+On 6 Apr at the highly-touted Future Academy, you will be brought around by a senior.
 Registration is free!
 Check it out now to ask questions and engage in discussion!